 At Tallahassee Memorial HealthCare (TMH), we know kids will be kids and being a parent is the toughest job there is.
 That’s why when your child has an orthopedic need, you can trust our experts to provide the highest-quality pediatric and specialized care, right here at home.

-In collaboration with our pediatric physical and occupational therapists, we offer a compassionate and caring environment, a wide range of the surgical and clinical services, and comprehensive rehabilitation programs tailored to support children and families – so kids can get back to being kids.
+In collaboration with our pediatric physical and occupational therapists, we offer a compassionate and caring environment, a wide range of the surgical and clinical services, and comprehensive rehabilitation programs tailored to support children and families, so kids can get back to being kids.

 What is Pediatric Orthopedic Surgery?

 Pediatric orthopedic surgery is an orthopedic subspecialty, focused on repairing musculoskeletal (bone, joint, back or muscle) problems in children.
-Dr. Price is specialty-trained to care for kids’ orthopedic disorders with mindfulness to their growing bones, joints and growth plates.
+Dr. Price is specially-trained to care for kids’ orthopedic disorders with mindfulness to their growing bones, joints and growth plates.
 The biggest difference between orthopedic and pediatric orthopedic surgery is protecting the growth plates and ensuring safe growth in the future.

 What Conditions Do We Treat?

 We treat a variety of pediatric orthopedic conditions, including pediatric trauma as well as:

 - Gait Abnormalities